tkiepuszew/AdministrativeCMD/README.md

 # OR
 ## Someone that for whatever reason made a batch file that asks for administrator privilages and just runs CMD with it.
 ### [Main/favourite stolen code](https://stackoverflow.com/questions/1894967/how-to-request-administrator-access-inside-a-batch-file)
-Links about the curl-ed (elevate.exe) file: [Endermanch Repository](https://github.com/Endermanch/Elevate) and [elevate.exe](https://dl.malwarewatch.org/software/useful/utilities/elevate.exe)
+Links about the curl-ed (elevate.exe) file: [Endermanch Repository](https://github.com/Endermanch/Elevate) and [elevate.exe](https://dl.malwarewatch.org/software/useful/utilities/elevate.exe) Warning: It is detected as malware